The World's 50 Best Hotels 2024: Complete List and Analysis

 Overview

 The 2024 World's 50 Best Hotels represents a complete reset of this ranking system, featuring 50 entirely new properties across 23 countries and 37 cities.
 Capella Bangkok claims the inaugural top position, followed by Italy's Passalacqua and Rosewood Hong Kong.
-The list marks a geographic shift with strong representation from Asia—Hong Kong alone places two properties in the top five.
+The list marks a geographic shift with strong representation from Asia; Hong Kong alone places two properties in the top five.

 This edition appears to represent the inaugural year of a hotel-focused ranking under this name, given that all 50 entries are new and the previous top venue (Disfrutar) is a restaurant.
 The geographic distribution spans from the Maldives to Paris, with notable clusters in major Asian cities.
-Hong Kong, Tokyo, Singapore, and Bangkok all secure spots in the top 10, while European entries include Passalacqua in Italy's Lake Como region and Cheval Blanc Paris.
-The Middle East appears via Atlantis The Royal in Dubai, and Indonesia's Nihi Sumba rounds out the top 10.
+Hong Kong, Tokyo, Singapore, Bangkok all secure spots in the top 10, while European entries include Passalacqua in Italy's Lake Como region and Cheval Blanc Paris.
+The Middle East appears via Atlantis The Royal in Dubai, Indonesia's Nihi Sumba rounds out the top 10.
 The list covers properties across established luxury markets and emerging destinations, with representation from 23 different countries total.

 Capella Bangkok leads the 2024 World's 50 Best Hotels, heading a list that spans 23 countries and 37 cities.
-This edition marks a structural shift—all 50 properties are new entries, suggesting either a program relaunch or category change from the previous year's restaurant-focused rankings.
+This edition marks a structural shift; all 50 properties are new entries, suggesting either a program relaunch or category change from the previous year's restaurant-focused rankings.
 Asia dominates the top 10 with six properties, including two Hong Kong hotels in the top five.
-Europe, the Middle East, and Southeast Asian resort destinations fill out the remainder of the upper tier, creating a geographically diverse ranking weighted toward established luxury markets.
+Europe, the Middle East, Southeast Asian resort destinations fill out the remainder of the upper tier, creating a geographically diverse ranking weighted toward established luxury markets.

 Quick Facts